evanshortiss/unlockplaces-node/README.md

 ## Usage
 The most straight forward use case is to require the module and simply call methods that are exposed by the API as explained in the <a href="http://unlock.edina.ac.uk/places/queries/" target="_blank">docs</a>.

+Each request to the API will by default use the 'unlock' gazetteer and 'json' as the format option.
+These can be overridden by using [setResponseFormat](#setResponseFormat), [setGazetteer](#setGazetteer), [setDefaults](#setDefaults) or by creating a new Unlock object and providing defaults to the constructor.

 ```javascript
   var unlock = require('unlock-places');